JaqiKal/tic-tac-toe/TESTING.md

 ### Lighthouse

-I utilized Lighthouse in Chrome Developer Tools for evaluating the site's performance, accessibility, best practices, and SEO.
+I used Lighthouse in Chrome Developer Tools for evaluating the site's performance, accessibility, best practices, and SEO.
 Additionally, I conducted sanity checks using Firefox DevTools.

 This was done in both desktop and mobile environments.

-#### Lighthouse Index html
+#### View the Lighthouse report for the desktop and mobile version of the Index page

 * [Report on Index desktop](/documentation/lighthouse-index.pdf)